-As our days grow shorter and cooler, a steaming bowl of pasta tossed with a quick and easy marinara sauce hits the proverbial spot.
+As our days grow shorter and cooler, a steaming bowl of pasta tossed with a quick and easy homemade marinara sauce hits the spot.
 These days you can get some really high quality canned tomatoes that will turn out a superb marinara in less that one hour.
 All you need is a few basic ingredients.
-I guarantee you that this quick and easy marinara sauce will be a GAZILLION times better than even a high end jar brand.
+I guarantee you that this quick and easy marinara sauce recipe will be a GAZILLION times better than even a high end jar brand.
 Trust me the taste is so fresh, that you will NEVER want to buy jar sauce again!
 Ever!

 Tomatoes are a great source of nutrients and anti oxidants.
 Studies have confirmed that diets that include tomatoes are helpful in reducing the risk of certain cancers.
 Also, studies from Ohio State University have concluded that when tomatoes are consumed with healthy fats such as avocados or olive oil, the body's ability to absorb the cancer fighting nutrients in tomatoes increases dramatically.

 My idea of comfort food is steaming bowl of pasta tossed with a quick and easy marinara sauce hits the proverbial spot.
 Most stores carry some really high quality canned tomatoes that will turn out a superb marinara in less that one hour.

 - In a medium saucepan heat olive oil.
 Add onions, garlic, salt and saute until onions are translucent.
 Add tomatoes, tomato paste, and water.

 - Add basil and bay leaves.
 Stir well and allow sauce to simmer for about 30 minutes.
 Remove from heat and add red balsamic.
 Add nutmeg.

 - Allow to rest for about 20 minutes covered.
 Remove basil and bay leaves.